I went to my first carer support group in July 2017. What happens at a meeting and are they helpful? Kicking myself for not going earlier.

 I should have gotten over myself sooner.
-I was warmly welcomed by the 14 fellow ladies and Sally who works for Carers Bucks.
+The 14 fellow ladies and Sally who works for Carers Bucks warmly welcomed me.
 We got to chatting and sharing stories.
-It felt a safe place to share the tough times, celebrate the good, have a blooming good cuss, have a good laugh and share vulnerabilities without judgement.
-Things that no matter how supportive kind professionals, friends and family are, only fellow carers truly understand.
+It felt a safe place to share the tough times, celebrate the good, have a good cuss or a good laugh and share vulnerabilities without judgement.
+Things that no matter how supportive kind professionals, friends and family are, only fellow carers understand.
 Other carers had experienced what I was experiencing, offered tips and I could do likewise.
-The resilience and can-do attitude in the face of adversity was inspirational and peppered with humbling stories of love and devotion.
+The carers’ resilience and can-do attitude in the face of adversity was inspirational and peppered with humbling stories of love and devotion.
 These carers are awesome.

 Thanks to Maureen, Lyn and Sue particularly who shared their stories with me.
 Their experiences underlined how hard it is to find information and support and why this blog needed to start.